mknichel/javascript-errors/README.md

 The stack trace is a description of where the error happened in the code.
 It is composed of a series of frames, where each frames describe a particular line in the code.
 The topmost frame is the location where the error was thrown, while the subsequent frames are the function call stack - or how the code was executed to get to that point where the error was thrown.
 Since JavaScript is usually concatenated and minified, it is also important to have column numbers so that the exact statement can be located when a given line has a multitude of statements.

-A basic stack trace looks like:
+A basic stack trace in Chrome looks like:

 ```
   at throwError (http://mknichel.github.io/javascript-errors/throw-error-basic.html:8:9)